Muswellbrook

 Residential development activity is lower than average in Muswellbrook according to AreaSearch's national comparison of local real estate markets

-This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
-The average construction cost of new homes was $472,000.
-In FY-26, $22.2 million in commercial development approvals were recorded, indicating steady commercial investment activity.
-Compared to the Rest of NSW, Muswellbrook has 13.0% lower construction activity per person and ranks at the 44th percentile nationally for buyer options, suggesting somewhat limited choices while strengthening demand for established dwellings.
+This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and allowing for potential population growth beyond current forecasts.
+The average construction value of new homes is $384,000.
+In FY26, commercial development approvals totalled $22.2 million, indicating steady commercial investment activity.
+Comparatively, Muswellbrook shows 13.0% lower construction activity per person than the Rest of NSW and ranks at the 44th percentile nationally for areas assessed, suggesting somewhat limited buyer options while strengthening demand for established dwellings.

 This level reflects market maturity and possible development constraints.
-New developments consist of 96.0% detached dwellings and 4.0% attached dwellings, maintaining the area's traditional low density character focused on family homes appealing to those seeking space.
-The estimated population per dwelling approval is 396 people, indicating a quiet, low activity development environment.
-Future projections estimate Muswellbrook will add 590 residents by 2041 (based on AreaSearch's latest quarterly estimate).
+New developments consist of 96.0% detached dwellings and 4.0% attached dwellings, maintaining the area's traditional low density character with a focus on family homes.
+The estimated population per dwelling approval is 396 people, reflecting Muswellbrook's quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, future projections show Muswellbrook adding 590 residents by 2041.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development